Dohey History, Family Crest & Coats of Arms

 The Monaghan branch of the family were principally found in Attyduffy or Attyduff and "modern statistics show that it is now most numerous name in Co.
 Monaghan."

-Important Dates for the Dohey family
+Early History of the Dohey family

 This web page shows only a small excerpt of our Dohey research.
 Another 266 words (19 lines of text) covering the years 1075, 1150, 1501, 1175, 1527, 1615, 1527, 1615, 1675, 1671, 1809 and 1871 are included under the topic Early Dohey History in all our PDF Extended History products and printed products wherever possible.